serge-ivo/firestore-service/README.md

 A TypeScript/JavaScript library that provides controlled and cost-effective Firestore data management.
 This library helps prevent abuse and excessive costs in your Firebase applications by implementing configurable rate limiting and usage controls.

 **Note:** This library requires instantiation.
-You must create an instance of `FirestoreService` by passing it a configured Firestore `db` object.
+You must create an instance of `FirestoreService` by passing it a configured Firebase configuration object (`FirebaseOptions`).

 ## Why Use This Library?